 Responding to the Modern Slavery Act

 As a business we are committed to operating responsibly and ethically.
-Part of this commitment is ensuring that there is no place for slavery within our own business.
+Part of this commitment includes taking steps in order to prevent slavery and human trafficking from occurring within our own business.

 Our Supply Chains